The Hunt 48 Limitless: The fastest sub 50mm wheel in the world?

 Its new 'Limitless' technology, however, addressed issues of weight and tyre compatibility by adding a co-moulded, low density polymer into the rim without adding excess weight or increasing the internal rim width.

 The polymer had to have the desired density, water resistance, strength and compliance to perform well when moulded into the side of a carbon fibre rim.
 According to Hunt, the result is a 34.5mm external rim width which maintains a 22.5mm internal rim width and a low claimed weight of 1582g for the pair.

 Hunt's says its own wind tunnel testing from -20 to +20 degrees of yaw has shown that the new 48 LAD wheel is faster than a range of aero wheels including the Zipp 303 NSW, DT Swiss ERC 1100 Dicut 48, DT Swiss ARC 1450 as well as ENVE 3.4s.
 According to Hunt, all testing was completed using a Schwalbe Pro One 28mm and 25mm tyre.

-Clearly every wheel brand on the market claims to have the fastest wheelset, but Hunt has added a degree of transparency by releasing its data in the form of a white paper.
-It’s well worth a read.
+Clearly every wheel brand on the market claims to have the fastest wheelset, but Hunt has added a degree of transparency by releasing its data in the form of a white paper (opens in new tab).
+It's well worth a read.

 Watch: Superbikes on Superclimbs – Passo Gardena